-Lycopene helps provide protection against serious diseases like cancer and heart disease – and it has also been shown by the British Society for Investigative Dermatology to offer protection against the sun’s harmful UV rays.
+Lycopene helps provide protection against serious diseases like cancer and heart disease – and it has also been shown to offer protection against the sun’s harmful UV rays.

 And here’s a great bonus for us parents… the same research demonstrated that regularly consuming tomatoes boosts your levels of a molecule called procollagen, which keep the skin firm and helps prevent wrinkles!

 Besides the fact that cooked tomatoes are less likely to cause any unwelcome reactions, it’s also worth noting that your little one can absorb the lycopene much more easily from cooked tomatoes than from raw.